Yunukas/3D-Scatter-Plot-Unity/README.md

 - PanelControl.cs controls the panel operations.
 - ClickAwayDetector.cs detects the clicks outside of panel.
 - PointAnimator.cs animates the active game object(data point)

+** Update : Camera controller is added.
+Viewer can move around the scene with keyboard and mouse inputs.
+- RTS_Camera.cs handles the camera movements.
+If panel is active when camera is moved, panel will close.